 "New Season", written by Linda Fahie and directed by Robin Webber, is a short 10 minute comedy about a superstitious father of a fishing family who insists that a female in a boat brings nothing but bad luck.
 It is set in the 1940s and the 1980s.

 "A Helping Hand", written by Sue Higgs and Directed by Robin Webber, is a 20 minute light comedy based on the Eastern Shore in the 1940s.
 When young 14 year old Dorothy is taken out of school to care for a family whose Mother is pregnant again, she is greeted with the words "You're late."

-The Afternoon Theatre & Tea show at the Bicentennial Theatre o on 20th October 2013 was enjoyed by everyone.
+The Afternoon Theatre & Tea show at the Bicentennial Theatre on 20th October 2013 was enjoyed by everyone.
 The afternoon of light comedy was well received and the audience had a good time.
-The afternoon inlcuded the two WW2 sketches, "Roll Up Your Sleeves For Victory" and "Snapshot of Home" as well the longer play "Free A Man For Service At Sea".
+The afternoon inlcuded two WW2 sketches, "Roll Up Your Sleeves For Victory" and "Snapshot of Home" written by Sue Higgs, as well the longer play "Free A Man For Service At Sea", also written by Sue Higgs.
 Tim Lambert recited two pieces: "The Lion and Albert" and "The Return of Albert"; Gordon Hammond read: "The Rev. Sprott's Journal" and the afternoon included songs from the local men's choir "Coastal Voices".

 On 19th July, the Eastern Shore Players had a great evening performing "Free A Man For Service At Sea" to a packed house at Memory Lane as part of their very popular 1940s Variety Show.